 – recognize GADSS but avoid any impact on GMDSS;

-– introduce the definition of the GADSS, clarify its main functions and explain that this is a performance based concept;
+– introduce the definition of the GADSS, clarify its main functions and explain that this is a performance based concept, so the specific systems used to meet the GADSS requirements may vary across different aircraft;

-– [underline the fact that the detailed information on GADSS is contained in the ICAO documents, rather than in the ITU RR;]
+– provide clarity that, like GMDSS, the detailed information on GADSS is contained in ICAO documents, rather than in the ITU RR;

-– [clarify that system used under GADSS may operate in different radiocommunication services already having allocation in the RR, not necessarily aeronautical ones.
-This also indirectly indicates that currently GADSS does not need additional allocations.
-The specific service and type of spectrum is selected based on the GADSS function;]
+– clarify that constituent systems used to meet GADSS requirements on a given aircraft may operate in various radiocommunication services already having allocations in the RR, and not necessarily only aeronautical ones.
+The specific service and type of spectrum is selected based on the GADSS function;

-– [make a cross-reference with the two newly proposed provisions of Articles 36 and 37, which make exception from the general rules established in these Articles;]
+–

-– [reflect the absolute importance of information transmitted by autonomous distress tracking systems.]
+– reflect the absolute importance of information transmitted by autonomous distress tracking systems.

-Chapter VIII Aeronautical Services

-[Editor’s note. views were expressed that no modification directly relative to the GADSS is required in this chapter, as others proposes that further study is required on three topics:

-1 Whether the provisions of Articles 36.1, 36.2, 37.1 and 37.2 would preclude GADSS including a provision that the aircraft autonomous distress tracking function could not be turned off.

-2 Whether the provisions of Articles 18.4 and 36.3, taking into account the definition in Article 17, would require that aircraft tracking information be encrypted.

-3 Whether Article 37.3 would preclude GADSS including, under some conditions, a provision for remote triggering of position reporting. ]

-[[Editor’s note: However, it can be noticed that general review may be needed and an agenda item for WRC-23 may be considered that could lead to modifications relative to general aeronautical issues.]]